Agentless Restore (Microsoft Hyper-V)

 - Enable Guest file services on the destination VM.
 If not enabled, the restore operation will enable the services.

-For instructions on running agent less restores, see Restoring Files and Folders to a VM without an Agent.
+For instructions on running agentless restores, see Restoring Guest Files and Folders (Microsoft Hyper-V).

 - A proxy cannot make two or more simultaneous parallel connections to the same VM.
 The restore to the VM for the job that establishes the first connection succeeds, but because an active connection exists between the proxy and the VM, subsequent jobs fail with a connection error.